JoshuaBillson/RemoteSensingToolbox.jl/docs/src/index.md

 # Satellites

-`AbstractSatellites` are Julia types that encode sensor-specific information needed for many methods in `RemoteSensingToolbox` to work without requiring tedious details from the end user.
-One of their primary uses is to allow various layers to be requested by name.
-For example, if we have bound the variable `src` to an instance of `Landsat8`, then we can load a cloud mask from the included QA file by calling `Raster(src, :clouds)`.
-Each `AbstractSatellite` also includes information about how to convert digital numbers into reflectance or temperature, the wavelengths associated with each band, and how to parse metadata from a scene's name.
+When working with remotely sensed images, the user is often required to adapt their approach according to the type of sensor that produced it.
+For example, decoding digital numbers into radiance, reflectance, or temperature requires knowledge about the encoding scheme used by the satellite in question.
+To address these issues, we provide the `AbstractSatellite` type, which encodes various sensor-specific parameters at the type level for several popular platforms.
+This approach allows the end-user to write generic code that automatically adapts to the sensor being used.
+For example, if we have bound the variable `src` to an instance of `Landsat8`, then we can load a cloud mask from the included QA file by calling `Raster(src, :clouds)`, or calculate the MNDWI index by calling `mndwi(src)`.

 ```@docs
 AbstractSatellite